Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

   * Hooks are a new feature in React 16.8.
   * Hooks allow you to use React features without having to write a class.
 For example to use state you have to use Class Component but with the introduction to Hooks you can use State in Functional Components.
-  * Hooks are JavaScript functions that let you "hook into" React features like state and lifecycle methods.
+  * Hooks are special functions that let you "hook into" React features like state and lifecycle methods.
   * You can use hooks in any functional component.
   * There are three main reasons for hooks:
     1. **To avoid the confusion with the this keyword in JavaScript.**